 Case Conference/Peer Supervision will be hosted by each of the primary supervisors through the year.
 This series will provide residents with the opportunity to practice peer supervision skills and share cases with each other and different supervisors then are their primary supervisor for the case.
-For each Case Conference, residents are expected to present on 1-2 ongoing clinical cases (i.e. have two cases prepared to present as time allows, with an expectation of each resident being able to discuss at least once case).
+For each Case Conference, one resident will be assigned to present on an ongoing clinical case.
 Residents should come prepared with a) brief summary of the patient's presenting problem and relevant background information, b) diagnostic formulation and treatment summary, and c) challenging aspect(s) of the case related to patient diversity or psychosocial variables, ethical dilemmas, or other complicating factors.
-Residents should also come prepared to provide peer supervision to their colleague, with feedback being provided by the moderating supervisor.
+A second resident will be assigned as the peer supervisor and should come prepared to provide peer supervision to their colleague, with feedback being provided by the moderating supervisor.

 The purpose of this conference is two-fold.
 By discussing challenging cases, the resident is able to obtain additional perspectives on various clinical challenges while allowing both residents the opportunity to learn and grow from the case.
 In the case that the "challenging aspect" of the case has already been resolved (with either a positive or negative outcome), residents should expect to discuss alternative resolutions.
 Additionally, residents will gain the opportunity to practice supervisory skill and receive feedback on this from their supervisor.
-A worksheet to guide this discussion is expected to be completed by the resident and distributed to the group prior to the meeting and then the completed worksheet sent to the Training Director following the conference to be incorporated into their cumulative review.
+A